lgcosmo/Rother_et_al_pest_spread_agricultural_systems/README.md

 - src: functions and data used in the analyses and numerical simulations of the model
 - scripts: scripts used to reproduce the analyses used in the manuscript
-- data: folder to save the outputs from the analyses